mastaehe/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 Hello new Bonsai developer!

 There are some things you might want to know before you get started.
-In this section, we're going to walk you through the components and fundamental ideas of the Bonsai Platform.
-Read through the Quick Start guide to learn how to get set up with Bonsai’s platform and what you can do with it.
+In this section, we're going to walk you through the components and fundamental ideas of The Bonsai Platform.
+Read through the Quick Start guide to learn how to get set up with The Bonsai Platform and what you can do with it.

-If you're the type of developer who wants to dive right in and see the Bonsai Platform working, however, **skip down to [Create Your BRAIN][1]** below.
+If you're the type of developer who wants to dive right in and see The Bonsai Platform working, however, **skip down to [Create Your BRAIN][1]** below.
 We'll guide you through setting up your first BRAIN with the Cartpole template, how to get that BRAIN training, and then explain what to do with it!